 - At that time, the Green Mountain Boys were under the command of Ethan Allen and may have actually been planning to take Ticonderoga even before Brown suggested it to the Provincial Congress.

 - On April 26 Colonel Samuel Holden Parsons was riding from Cambridge, Massachusetts to Hartford Connecticut when he crossed paths with Benedict Arnold and Connecticut’s Second Regiment of Foot Guards.
 Arnold and his men were on their way to join the militia forces that surrounded Boston.
-Parsons told Arnold the militia needed cannon and artillery.
-Arnold told Parsons there were cannon and artillery at Ticonderoga.
+Parsons told Arnold the militia needed cannons and artillery.
+Arnold told Parsons there were cannons and artillery at Ticonderoga.